ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Reliability:
 : Implementations acquire the current timestamp from a reliable source to provide values that are time-ordered and continually increasing.
-  Take care to ensure that timestamp changes from the environment or operating system are handled in a way that is consistent with implementation requirements.
+  Care must be taken to ensure that timestamp changes from the environment or operating system are handled in a way that is consistent with implementation requirements.
   For example, if it is possible for the system clock to move backward due